ossobv/exactonline/README.rst

-Exact Online REST API library in Python
+Exact Online REST API Library in Python
 =======================================

 Exact Online is accounting software in Software-as-a-Service delivery